rainmanp7/Bard/README.md

 contorl program written and functional.
 Any programmer can use this code to write there own program or module.
 I want to see this on the Android App possibly using a vpn switch ,but it should be ingrained in the operating system it's self.
-It's currently viable for testing as a Linux kernal module. it's gone through heavy simulator testint and is ready now for real world testing.
+It's currently ready for testing as a Linux kernal module. it's gone through heavy simulator testing and is ready now for real world testing.

 This is in it's Alpha/Beta Stages now.